brunoia/ihome/README.md

 # iHome

-iHome is a mockup of an architecture company made in Bootstrap 5.
+iHome is a mockup of an architecture company made in Bootstrap 5 with mobile first workflow.

 - Live Site URL: [iHome](https://brunoia.github.io/ihome/)